The Do’s & Don’ts of Running a Results-Driven Corporate Blog

 About Megan Krause

-Megan is a senior editor at Vertical Measures.
+Megan is a content manager at Vertical Measures.
 She joined the company with 15 years of experience in communication and marketing, first in journalism (remember print?) and then in PR, web content writing and editing roles.
 Megan is passionate about words, language, grammar, punctuation and style, and she loves helping companies create great content that drives leads and boosts conversions.
 She is fastidious when it comes to editing, outgoing when it comes to people and amorous when it comes to chocolate.
 She’s a native New Yorker, diehard indoors enthusiast and mom to two amazing teens.